amira-salama1/SQL_Projects-And-Visualizations/Project_Parch_Posey/Project_Parch_posey.md

 - sales_reps
 - region

-This EDA is about SQL statements that was learnt out though the course
+This EDA is about SQL statements that was learnt though out the course (free course) link to course [SQL For Data Analysis]9https://www.udacity.com/course/sql-for-data-analysis--ud198) and the database is also provided by the course